Skip links and keyboard navigation

 • If educational setting concerns are present, then a letter from the educational setting must be included in a GP referral.
 In the absence of a letter from the educational institution provided with the referral, the referral will be categorised Cat 3 unless they meet other non-educational criteria.

-• Report presence or abscence of Concerning features
+• Report presence or absence of concerning features:

 • Is physical aggression placing family members (e.g. much younger siblings) at risk of injury?
 If so, provide details outlining which family members and why they may be at risk of injury.
 Consider referral to Child Youth Mental Health service as per other useful information

-• Is the child expected to be in out of home care supervised by the Department of Children, Youth Justice and Multicultural Affairs for more than 6 months?
+• Is the child expected to be in out of home care supervised by the Department of Child Safety, Seniors and Disability Services for more than 6 months?
 If so, do you consider that the child's foster placement is at risk of breaking down due to the child's behaviour?

 • Confirmation of OOHC (where appropriate)